 - This will create a neat package that has a better chance of holding together in the pot.

-- Continue the process for the remaining leaves.
+- Continue this process for the remaining leaves.
 Depending on how many useable leaves your cabbage has, you may find you have some leftover filling.
 Simply roll that filling into meatballs; you can place them into the pot along with the stuffed leaves, so you don’t waste anything.

 - In a small saucepan, combine the rest of the tomato sauce with the diced or crushed tomatoes, lemon juice, brown sugar, tomato paste, paprika, garlic and allspice.
-Warm up over medium heat till bubbly and fragrant.
+Warm up over medium heat until bubbly and fragrant.
 Taste the sauce; season with salt and pepper and more brown sugar or lemon, if desired.

 - Put remaining 1 cup of sauerkraut and the chopped cabbage leaves/core into the bottom of a pot.
 Spread the mixture out to create an even layer, then pour ½ cup of chicken broth or water over the top of the leaves.